gitlabhq/gitlab-runner/docs/security/index.md

 - A job from a repository embedded with malicious code can compromise the security of other repositories serviced by the non-ephemeral runner.
 - Depending on the executor, a job can install malicious code on the virtual machine where the runner is hosted.
 - Secret variables exposed to jobs running in a compromised environment can be stolen, including but not limited to the CI_JOB_TOKEN.
+- Users with the Developer role have access to submodules associated with the project, even if they don't have access to the upstream projects of the submodule.

 ## Security risks for different executors